cobuildlab/cobuildlab-web/src/pages/blog/most-common-focus-killers-and-what-to-do-about-them.md

 <Br>

-Finally, we arrive at number five; something called ‘disengagement.’
-Some feels this as a sense of boredom or a desire to zone out because they may not be interested in or excited about what they do.
+<p>Finally, we arrive at number five; something called ‘disengagement.’
+Some feels this as a sense of boredom or a desire to zone out because they may not be interested in or excited about what they do.</p>

 If the root cause is a person is a poor fit for a job then perhaps nothing can be done to alleviate the situation except the individual finding a new job, but by better scheduling a workday and accomplishing more tasks to the finish line – perhaps again with the help of a digital blocking app – many employees will feel more job satisfaction, leading to lower rates of disengagement.